 You should, however, be careful with your belongings in Brazil as pickpocketing is common.
 My friend saw a chain being snatched off someone’s neck right in front of her face.

 We wore our money in those traveller pockets that strap around your body under our shirts.
 Other people wore belt bags that they wore with a shirt untucked over the top.
 Frankly, not flashing your cash and keeping your money on your person is a good general tip for visiting Brazil anytime of year!

 We kept small bills that were easily accessible for buying drinks, snacks or souvenirs in our pockets.
 Women tucked their phone into their bras.
 Men who weren’t cross-dressing tucked their phones into their speedos.
 Yeah really.

 Top Tip!
 Don’t take a bag if you can help it.
-Use a belt bag or similar to keep your personal items safe.
+Use a belt bag or similar in Brazil to keep your personal items safe.